waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 We can list out the assumptions used in Arora et al.'s model:

-1. $p(w \vert c)$ is a log-linear model
+1. $p(w \vert c)​$ is a log-linear model
 2. Words $w$ in a window are generated independently by $c$.
 3. $p(c)$, the prior of discourse vector $c$ is Gaussian with mean 0 and invertible covariance matrix $\Sigma$.

 Each assumption has some flaws.
 Assumption (1) assumes a very simplistic model on how words are generated from meaning.
-However, if this assumption is not made, then we have two issues: 1). we immediately lose the concentration of partition function $Z\_c$; 2). the introduction of any extra term besides the dot product, such as bilinear transformation $p(w \vert c) \propto \exp(v\_w^T H c)$, will break how we find $\mu$ for $p(c \vert w)​$.
+However, if this assumption is not made, we will have two problems: 1). we immediately lose the concentration of the partition function $Z\_c$; 2). the introduction of any extra term besides the dot product, even bilinear transformation $p(w \vert c) \propto \exp(v\_w^T H c)$, will break how we solve $\mu$ for $p(c \vert w)$.

 Assumption (2) is a very serious offense for syntax in language.
-Words definitely depend on one another, otherwise we will have no grammar. `The drink is cold`, the choice of `is` is clearly influenced by the plurality of the subject.
-However, if we don't have this assumption, then we won't get equation:
+Words definitely depend on one another -- grammatical structure naturally emerges from word-to-word dependencies. `The drink is cold`, the choice of `is` is clearly influenced by the plurality of the subject.
+However, if we drop this assumption, we won't be able to get the following factorization:

 $$
 \begin{align}